local-minima-lab/expops-docs/docs/getting-started/creating-a-project.md

 ### Caching and Web UI

-By default, projects use an in-memory KV backend which **does not support persistent caching or web UI**.
-For local development with these features:
+By default, projects use a local SQLite KV store, which supports persistent caching.
+For remote or shared setups (e.g. web UI across machines):

-1. Configure a persistent KV backend (Firestore) in `configs/project_config.yaml`
+1. Configure a KV backend (Firestore) in `configs/project_config.yaml`
-2. For Firestore: Add credentials to `keys/firestore.json`
+2. For Firestore: Put credentials in any file (e.g. `firestore.json`) and set its path in the project config (e.g. `credentials_json` under the cache section)

 See the [Backends](../advanced/backends.md) documentation for detailed setup instructions.